Social Security number: Non-universal status

 Social Security was originally a universal tax, but when Medicare was passed in 1965, objecting religious groups in existence prior to 1951 were allowed to opt out of the system.
 Because of this, not every American is part of the Social Security program, and not everyone has a number.
 However, a Social Security number is required for parents to claim their children as dependents for federal income tax purposes, and the Internal Revenue Service requires all corporations to obtain SSNs (or alternative identifying numbers) from their employees, as described below.
 The Old Order Amish have fought to prevent universal Social Security by overturning rules such as a requirement to provide a Social Security number for a hunting license.

 Social Security cards printed from January 1946 until January 1972 expressly stated that people should not use the number and card for identification.
 Since nearly everyone in the United States now has an SSN, it became convenient to use it anyway and the message was removed.

 Since then, Social Security numbers have become de facto national identification numbers.
 Although some people do not have an SSN assigned to them, it is becoming increasingly difficult to engage in legitimate financial activities such as applying for a loan or a bank account without one.
 While the government cannot require an individual to disclose their SSN without a legal basis, companies may refuse to provide service to an individual who does not provide an SSN.
 The card on which an SSN is issued is still not suitable for primary identification as it has no photograph, no physical description, and no birth date.
-All it does is confirm that a particular number has been issued to a particular name.
 Instead, a driver's license or state ID card is used as an identification for adults.